-Just like bird's nest, the snow fungus has anti-ageing properties that are able to help in reducing collagen losses.
+Just like bird's nest, snow fungus has anti-aging properties that are able to help in reducing collagen losses.
 One can definitely call it the poor man’s bird's nest because snow fungus is so much cheaper yet nutritious.
-Instead of using apple in this recipe, I am using the Korean pear or also known as Nashi pear to prepare this dessert.
+Instead of using apple, I am using the Korean pear or also known as Nashi pear to prepare this dessert.
 Korean pears have plenty of health benefits too.
 Hence, this snow fungus soup is a definite health booster as it detoxifies, dissolves mucus, treats constipation, heals sore throat and relieves cough besides being a thirst quencher.
 In fact, this soup also helps to boost the immune system, according to traditional Chinese medicine practitioners.

 Before using the snow fungus, hydrate it in water until it softens.
-Remove the hard parts of the snow fungus as only the softer parts are used to make the dessert.
-Rinse it thoroughly to get rid of any dirt.
+Remove the hard parts of the snow fungus as only the soft parts are used to make the dessert.
+Rinse it thoroughly to get rid of any impurities.
 The snow fungus should be cut into slices and the Korean pear, shredded.
-Once cooked, both ingredients combined well, thus making the soup more delightful to consume.
+Once cooked, both ingredients combined well, thus making the dessert delightful to consume.

 Traditionally, most Chinese households have a double boiler.
 Unfortunately, I do not possess one, so I had to be creative.
-I managed by placing the soup in a ceramic bowl and covering it with a plate, then double boiling it in a cast iron pot.
+I managed by placing the soup in a ceramic bowl and covering it with a plate before double boiling it in a cast iron pot.
 This works just as well as a double boiler.
-I had been using this method for years now and had never encountered any problems.
+I had been using this method for years now and has never encountered any problems.
 So, try this method if you do not own a double boiler.

 Boiling the soup directly is also possible but the heat is much harsher compared to double boiling.
 A lot of nutrients is perceived to be lost if it is cooked directly over the stove.
 Admittedly, I sometimes do so as it does not take long for the ingredients to soften.
 Therefore, I guess it depends on the time and tools you have in hand.
 Either way, you will still be rewarded with a great and nutritious thirst quencher.